 According to Public Health England’s Mental Health and Wellbeing (MHW) surveillance report, young adults and women, people with pre-existing physical and mental health conditions, adults who have been out of employment, and people from lower socio-economic brackets, among others, have been particularly hard hit.

-Fortunately, there are training courses available such as those found at https://keepsafesolutions.co.uk/product-category/mental-health/ to help employers and others help alleviate some of the negative impact to mental health and well-being caused by the pandemic.
+Fortunately, there are mental health training courses available such as those found at Keep Safe solutions in Liverpool to help employers and others help alleviate some of the negative impact to mental health and well-being caused by the pandemic.

 But what general tips might be useful in order to help boost and safeguard workplace mental health and well-being?